 Benefits of a Home Energy Audit

-A few of the benefits of a home energy audit include:
+Some of the benefits of a home energy audit include:

-Understanding How Efficient Your Home Is
+Learning How Efficient Your Home Is

-Making Energy-Efficient Improvements
+Making Energy-Efficient Updates

 Enhancing Health and Safety

-Raising Your Home’s Retail Value
+Increasing Your Home’s Retail Value

 How to Complete an Energy Audit of Your Home

-• Examine insulation.
+- Examine insulation.
 If your home is older, it could mean your insulation is too.
 If you can see the joists, you likely need more insulation.

 Contact Farris Heating & Air for a Professional Energy Audit

-If you are interested in professional help finding out how energy efficient your heating and cooling equipment is, contact the HVAC experts at Farris Heating & Air today.
-We’ve proudly serviced the residents of Bartlesville with quality home services for years.
-Contact us today to schedule an appointment.
+If you are interested in professional help figuring out how energy efficient your heating and cooling equipment is, call the HVAC pros at Farris Heating & Air today.
+We’ve proudly supported the residents of Bartlesville with quality home services for a long time.
+Contact us today to set up an appointment.